krishfredrick/Brain-Force/README.md

 # Brain-Force

 ### Things I was Able to complete Successfully
-* This Is the Project for my Spacex Clone
 * I was Able to create the backend auth with session Based Authenication
-* I Was Able to create the LandingPage register and login Page
+* I Was Able to create the Landing ,register and login Page